binarman/esp32-counter/README.md

 This digital counter tracks history and automates addition, reducing human-error factor.

 To build a counter you need:
-- esp32 board (I've used esp32-Wrover module)
+- esp32 board (checked with esp32-Wrover module)
 - 3 press buttons
-- 128x64 OLED display (i've used a display based on SH1106G driver)
+- I2C 128x64 OLED display (checked with display based on SH1106G driver)
+- Optional I2C FRAM module (checked with MB85RC256 breakout board)

 Other hardware is possible, but may require some hacking(see `hal.h` and `esp32-counter.ino` files).

+FRAM module is optional.
+If not connected counter state and history will not be saved when power is removed.

 ## GUI